straightlab/compgenomics_minicourse/02_externalData_downloadAndBacisQC.md

 head -n12 raw/SRR8351023.fastq | awk '(NR%4==2){print length($0)}'
 ```

 Finally, we want to but a histogram of the how many times each read length is represented.
 For that, we need two useful commands: sort and uniq.
-Sort will just sort the lines, and uniq (wich requires sorted input), will count how many times each unique line occurs.
-We're ready to that for the whole file rather than the first three sequences so let's replace `head` with `cat`, which just reads through the whole file
+Sort will just sort the lines, and uniq (which requires sorted input), will count (-c) how many times each unique line occurs.
+We're ready to do that for the whole file rather than the first three sequences so let's replace `head` with `cat`, which just reads through the whole file

 ```
 cat raw/SRR8351023.fastq | awk '(NR%4==2){print length($0)} | sort | uniq -c